malvern-cads/centsecure/README.md

 ### Binaries

 To simplify things in the competition, we can generate binaries which is just one file to copy to the VM.

-#### For Windows

-To generate a Windows binary, on a Windows machine run the `generate_binary.bat` file, then copy the `centsecure.exe` file from the folder that is opened.

-#### For Linux

-*In progress*
+You can download binaries for CentSecure in the [releases section](https://github.com/jake-walker/centsecure/releases).

 ### Manually